NSombekke/DL2-GVP/Blogpost.md

 > GVPTransformer + ProteinBERT prediction

 ### Not all tasks comparable with original paper
+- Andere atom3d metric zijn wel vergelijkbaar met originele report.

+- **Important:**
+The table 2 in the paper _Equivariant Graph Neural Networks for 3D Macromolecular Structure_ model performances of 0.451,0.082,0.072, 0.527
+on the RES dataset with the models CNN, GNN, ENN, GVP-GNN respectively are shown.
+We were bounded by limitations on training time and batch size, potentially causing such big differences in the GVP-GNN baseline (0.247 / 0.527).

 - Gekeken naar de paper equivar....   zien we dat sommige metrics zoals RES bij ons veel slechter zijn, wat suggereert dat wij niet lang of verkeerd krijgen of dat zij hun modellen van 2/3 dagen per model hebben getrained.
 Maar we kunnen zeggen over onze resultaten gegeven de hoeveelheid training gehad is ... beter dan ...
-- Andere atom3d metric zijn wel vergelijkbaar met originele report.

 ## Conclusion

-Conclusion of our work.
+> Does Transformer implementation in GVP results in better results or faster learning?

+> Does pre-trained embeddings improve the model

+> Does using

 ## Individual Student's Contribution
 Description of what each student's contribution to the project was.